-From the 1st diagram we can see that the construction of a DC motor is such that the direction of current through the armature conductor at all instance is perpendicular to the field.
+From the 1st diagram we can see that the construction of a DC motor is with the end goal that the direction of current through the armature conductor at all occasion is perpendicular to the field.

 Hence the force acts on the armature conductor in the direction perpendicular to both uniform field, and current is constant.

 So if we take the current in the left-hand side of the armature conductor to be I, and current at the right-hand side of the armature conductor to be -I, because they are flowing in the opposite direction to each other.